CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 but have neither `DATA_START` nor `DATA_STOP`.
-All parsers extend the `AbstractMessageParser` abstract class from which declares several hooks (`prepareHeader`, `inHeader`, `finalizeHeader`, `prepareMetadata`...) which can be called by various states so the parser knows where it is and prepare the fallback processing state.
+All parsers extend the `AbstractMessageParser` abstract class from which declares several hooks (`prepareHeader`, `inHeader`, `finalizeHeader`, `prepareMetadata`...) which can be called by various states so the parser keeps track of where it is and prepares the fallback processing state accordingly.
 The `prepareMetadata` hook for example is called by `KvnStructureProcessingState` when it sees a `META_START` key, and by `XmlStructureProcessingState` when it sees a `metadata` start element.
 The parser then knows that metadata parsing is going to start an set up the fallback state for it.
+Unfortunately, as APM files in KVN format don't have a `META_START` key, `prepareMetadata` will not be called automatically so the parse itself must take care of it by itself (it does it when the first metadata token is detected).

-When the parser is not switching states, one state is active and processes all upcoming token one after the other.
+When the parser is not switching states, one state is active and processes all upcoming tokens one after the other.
 Each processing state may adopt a different strategy for this, depending on the section it handles.
 Processing states are always quite small.
-Some processing states that can be reused from message type to message type (like `HeaderProcessingState`, `KvnStructureProcessingState` or `XmlStructureProcessingstate`) are implemented as classes.
-Other processing states that are specific to one message type (and hence to one parser), are implemented as a single private method within the parser and method references are used to point directly to the method.
+Some processing states that can be reused from message type to message type (like `HeaderProcessingState`, `KvnStructureProcessingState` or `XmlStructureProcessingstate`) are implemented as separate classes.
+Other processing states that are specific to one message type (and hence to one parser), are implemented as a single private method within the parser.
+Method references are used to point directly to these methods.
 This allows one parser class to provide simultaneously several implementations of the `ProcessingState` interface.
+The following example is extracted from the `TdmParser`, it shows that when a `DATA_START` key is seen in a KVN file or when a `<data>` start element is seen in an XML file, then `prepareData` is called and an `ObservationsBlock` is allocated to hold the upcoming observations, and the fallback processing state is set to the private method `processDataToken` so that the next token, which at this stage is expected to be a data token representing an observation, can be processed properly:

+    public boolean prepareData() {
+        observationsBlock = new ObservationsBlock();
+        setFallback(this::processDataToken);
+        return true;
+    }

 In many cases, the keys that are allowed in a section are fixed so they are defined in an enumerate.
-The processing state (in this case often a private method within the parser) then simply selects the enum constant using the standard `valueOf` method from the enumerate class and delegates token processing to it.
-The enum constant then just call one of the `processAs` method from the token, pointing it to the metadata/data/logical block setter to call for storing the token content.
+The processing state (in this case often a private method within the parser) then simply selects the constant corresponding to the token name using the standard `valueOf` method from the enumerate class and delegates to it the processing of the token content.
+The enum constant usually just calls one of the `processAs` method from the token, pointing it to the metadata/data/logical block setter to call for storing the token content.
 For sections that both reuse some keys from a more general section and add their own keys, several enumerate types can be checked in row.
 A typical example of this design is the `processMetadataToken` method in `OemParser`, which is a single private method acting as a `ProcessingState` and tries the enumerates `MetadataKey`, `OdmMetadataKey`, `CommonMetadataKey` and finally `OemMetadataKey` to fill up the metadata section.

 Adding a new message type (lets name it XYZ message) involves: